After Sexual Harassment Accusations, Congress Moves Toward Mandatory Training

 Attorneys testified Tuesday that this process includes protections for both the accusers and the accused.

-Barbara Childs Wallace chairs the board of the Office of Compliance, an office established by the 1995 Congressional Accountability Act that is charged with adjudicated workplace disputes.
+The Office of Compliance, an office established by the 1995 Congressional Accountability Act, is charged with adjudicating workplace disputes.
 Under the law, there is a detailed three-step process that requires counseling and mediation before an employee can file a complaint.

-It goes like this: an employee must start the initial review process within 180 days of the alleged violation of the law, which is kept confidential.
-If it's not resolved within 30 days, it goes to mediation where the employing office is notified about the claim and the parties attempt to settle the matter by a neutral mediator appointed by the compliance office.
+It goes like this: An employee must start the initial review process, which is kept confidential, within 180 days of the alleged violation of the law.
+If it's not resolved within 30 days, it goes to mediation, where the employing office is notified about the claim and the parties attempt to settle the matter by a neutral mediator appointed by the compliance office.

-It is also a confidential process.
-The mediation period is another 30 days, but can be extended.
-If mediation fails, an employee can file an administrative complaint with the compliance office, which will handle it privately or they can file a lawsuit in a U.S. District Court.
+The mediation period, also confidential, is another 30 days but can be extended.
+If mediation fails, an employee can file an administrative complaint with the compliance office, which will handle it privately, or the employee can file a lawsuit in a U.S. District Court.
 Only then would it make the matter public record.
 The employee has 90 days to go to court if mediation fails to resolve the matter.

-Wallace also told lawmakers that there is often a difference between what is illegal and what is inappropriate, and the compliance office is involved in resolving all kinds of disputes.
+Barbara Childs Wallace, who chairs the board of the Office of Compliance, told lawmakers that there is often a difference between what is illegal and what is inappropriate, and the compliance office is involved in resolving all kinds of disputes.

 "One thing I think that needs to be understood is there is illegal sexual harassment," Wallace said, "and there are bad practices.
 A complainant might not win in court with what their complaint is, but it can still ruin the morale of an office and be inappropriate."